mubashirfarooqi/Hiwonder/README.md

 14. New IP address found at top right of screen
 15. Connect to VNC again with new IP address
 16. Username and Password are the same
-17. Run the command in VNC to start SLAM -> ~/.stop_ros.sh -> ros2 launch slam slam.launch.py
+17. Run the following code in VNC to start SLAM: ~/.stop_ros.sh -> ros2 launch slam slam.launch.py
-18. Run the command in the Virtual Machine to start Rviz -> ros2 launch slam rviz_slam.launch.py
+18. Run the following code in your Virtual Machine (downloaded from Hiwonder google drive folder)-> ros2 launch slam rviz_slam.launch.py
 19. Run another command in VNC by opening another terminator (do not close the current one) -> ros2 launch peripherals teleop_key_control.launch.py